Comparison · Territory Intelligence vs Property Records

 SCAYLED is built for

-- Flagging same-building matches (the highest-converting lead in industrial)
+• Flagging same-building and same-estate matches (the highest-converting leads in industrial)

 Where the overlap is